 The Italian dub did not use any of the "Monsters Inc." voices except for the Yeti's.
 Partially due to the fact that Tonino Accolla (Mike) died before the film got dubbed.

 European French: Sulley and Randall were recast because neither Jacques Frantz (Sulley) or Dominique Collignon (Randall) could voice a younger charcater.
 They were respectively recast with Xavier Fagnon and Jeremy Prevost.

 Swedish dub: While Sulley, Randall and Roz have the same voice actors as in Monsters, Inc., Mike and the Yeti were replaced.
 Interestingly, Mike had his original voice in the trailer.

 Brazilian dub: In the first movie, Roz was voiced by Brazilian singer Gottsha (who also done voice work on the brazilian dub of Tangled as Mother Gothel).
 For her small cameo in Monsters University, her voice was provided by Manolo Rey (who's know for doing the voice of Tobey Maguire in the brazilian dub of Sam Raimi's Spider-Man Trilogy)

-Arabic dub got it Up to Eleven due to the fact that thanks to the current Disney politics instead of being dubbed in Egyptian Arabic (like the previous movie), Monsters University (as well as all new Pixar films and redubs of older ones into MSA for Jeem TV airings since early 2013) was dubbed in Lebanon in MSA instead.
+Arabic dub got it Up to Eleven due to the fact that thanks to the then-current Disney politics instead of being dubbed in Egyptian Arabic (like the previous movie), Monsters University (as well as all new Pixar films and redubs of older ones into MSA for Jeem TV airings since early 2013) was dubbed in Lebanon in MSA instead.